This guide will show you nine ways you can use your everyday spending to rack up American Express points faster.

 1. Apply for American Express cards to earn introductory bonuses

 Earning introductory bonuses is one of the best ways to get a large influx of Membership Rewards points.
-For instance, you can earn 75,000 points with the American Express Platinum card when you sign up and meet the $5,000 spend requirement in the first six months.
+For instance, you can earn 100,000 points with the The Platinum Card® from American Express when you apply and meet the $6,000 spend requirement in the first six months.
 It’s important to note that American Express is very strict on introductory bonuses – you can only earn the introductory bonus for each card once in your lifetime.
 So, if you want to maximize your points, carefully watch the bonuses for each card and try to apply when they’re at their peak.

-Luckily, American Express has a plethora of cards that offer introductory bonuses (and, yes, the Platinum cards all count as a separate cards):
+Luckily, American Express has a plethora of cards that offer introductory bonuses (and, yes, the Platinum cards all count as a separate card):

 American Express introductory bonuses

 |Introductory bonus||Estimated value|